stashed/elasticsearch/chart/stash-elasticsearch/README.md

 helm install appscode/stash-elasticsearch --name=stash-elasticsearch-6.3 --version=6.3
 ```

-The above commands installs `Functions` and `Task` crds that are necessary to backup Elassricseach database 6.3 using Stash.
+The above commands installs `Functions` and `Task` crds that are necessary to backup Elasticsearch database 6.3 using Stash.

 ## Uninstalling the Chart